-- 31. The Guidelines introduce a degree of order and predictability among the suppliers and ensure harmonised standards and harmonised interpretation of suppliers' undertakings.
+- 30. The NSG Guidelines introduce a degree of order and predictability among the suppliers and ensure harmonised standards and harmonised interpretation of suppliers' undertakings.
 This is designed to ensure that the normal process of commercial competition will not lead to outcomes that further the proliferation of nuclear weapons.
-Consultations among partners are also designed to ensure that any possible impediments to international nuclear trade and cooperation are kept to a minimum. - 32.
-The NSG guidelines are implemented by each NSG member in accordance with its national laws and practices.
+Consultations among NSG members are also designed to ensure that any possible impediments to international nuclear trade and cooperation are kept to a minimum. - 31.
+The NSG Guidelines are implemented by each NSG member in accordance with its national laws and practices.
 Decisions on export applications are taken at the national level in accordance with national export licensing requirements.
-This is the prerogative and right of all states for all export decisions in any field of commercial activity and is also in line with the text of Article III.2 of the NPT, which refers to "each State Party", and thus emphasises the sovereign obligation of any party to the Treaty to exercise proper export controls.
+This is the prerogative and right of all States for all export decisions in any field of commercial activity and is also in line with the text of Article III.2 of the NPT, which refers to "each State Party", and thus emphasises the sovereign obligation of any party to the Treaty to exercise proper export controls.
 NSG members meet regularly to exchange information on issues of nuclear proliferation concern and how these impact on national export control policy and practice.
-However it is important to remember that the NSG does not have a mechanism for limiting supply, or the coordination of marketing arrangements and does not take decisions on licence applications as a group. - 33.
-The requirement that no transfer of trigger list items to NNWS take place unless the recipient state has full scope safeguards on all its nuclear activities is particularly pertinent because it establishes a uniform standard of supply which is based on the IAEA's international verification system.
-Strengthened safeguards under the IAEA s Program 93 plus 2 should improve considerably the Agency's ability to exercise its verification role. - 34.
-Contacts and briefings take place with non-participating countries: in addition to the outreach activities conducted with potential members, the group conducts briefings of non-members, with a view to increasing the understanding of and adherence to the Guidelines.
+However, it is important to remember that the NSG does not have a mechanism for limiting supply or the coordination of marketing arrangements and does not take decisions on licence applications as a group. - 32.
+The requirement that no transfer of Trigger List items to NNWS take place unless the recipient State has full-scope Safeguards on all its nuclear activities is particularly pertinent because it establishes a uniform standard of supply which is based on the IAEA's international verification system.
+The strengthened Safeguards system of the IAEA, as adopted in 1997, should improve considerably the Agency's ability to exercise its verification role. - 33.
+Contacts and briefings take place with non-participating countries: in addition to the outreach activities conducted with potential members, the group conducts briefings of non-members with a view to increasing the understanding of and adherence to the NSG Guidelines.
 States can choose to adhere to the Guidelines without being obliged to join the NSG.

 III.
-Achievements of the NSG to date
+Developments of the NSG to Date